MLoacher/github-actions-helpdesk/README.md

 1. **View tickets**: Check the GitHub Issues page
    - Filter by `label:helpdesk` to see all support tickets
    - Images from customer emails are embedded inline
-   - Non-image attachments show a note to check the original email
+   - Other attachments are linked and can be downloaded from the repository

 2. **Reply to customers**: Add a comment mentioning the customer bot
    - **To send to customer**: Mention `@customer-bot` in your comment